How to Cultivate Empathy in the Workplace in Difficult Times

 When empathy is part of a workplace culture, employees are happier and more productive, leading to greater success all around.
 And while difficult circumstances require more empathy than usual, they also make it easy for this crucial skill to get lost in the shuffle.

 Whether your team is handling shifts in personnel and responsibilities, dealing with financial loss, or struggling to make remote work actually work, being kind to each other might take some practice.
-Prioritizing empathy is important for everyone, especially leaders and people in supervisors who often set the standard for the organization.
+Prioritizing empathy is important for everyone, especially leaders and people in supervisory positions who often set the standard for the organization.

 Daily communication